jhidalgo4/FlixsterAndroidApp/README.md

 # Android Movie App

 ## Overview:
-Android Front-End App displays a list of movies using a Recycler View to retrieve, compose and display a list of movies by parsing json retrievals from REST API to keep you updated on the latest movies, their ratings and give you a direct movie preview all in 1 app.
+Android Front-End App displays a list of movies using a Recycler View to retrieve, compose and display a list of movies by parsing json retrievals from REST API to keep you updated on the latest movies, their ratings, description and give you a direct movie preview all in 1 app.

+### App Walkthough GIF
+<img src="https://media.giphy.com/media/R10013oG6d4i4FgzJf/giphy.gif" width=250><br>
+-
+<img src="https://media.giphy.com/media/btsLrzi4gMwUn00hZe/giphy.gif" width=250><br>

 ### User Stories
 - [x] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
 - [x] Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
 - [x] Allow video posts to be played in full-screen using the YouTubePlayerView.

-### App Walkthough GIF
-<img src="https://media.giphy.com/media/R10013oG6d4i4FgzJf/giphy.gif" width=250><br>
--
-<img src="https://media.giphy.com/media/btsLrzi4gMwUn00hZe/giphy.gif" width=250><br>

 ### Notes
 -When building the app, I need to use Async HTTP to recieve information from websites to fill my recyclerView.
 I used an API given, the issue would be would I need to make my own API key or can I continue to use the one CodePath gave, this is important to know if building off this same project.